Shaolin Soccer: American

 ComicsOne approached noted comic book artist Andy Seto with the idea of creating a two volume manhua-style graphic novel adaptation of the feature film.
 Seto attached himself to the project because the film was very popular and, therefore, had "a certain level of marketing value".
 The project was officially announced on 30 June 2003 and the release of vol. 1 was scheduled to coincide with the film's US premiere in August, but the film was pushed back.
 The Miramax film corporation bought the American film rights to Shaolin Soccer before its release in China, so they helped publish the comic book along with two Chinese film companies who originally produced the film.
 Volumes 1 (ISBN 1-58899-318-3) and 2 (ISBN 1-58899-319-1) were released in August and November 2003 and sold for US$13.95 each.
 Their suggested reading level was age 13 and above.

 Seto worked to make the novel as faithful to the film as possible but he admits that Stephen Chow's brand of Mo lei tau comedy does not translate well into illustrations.
 He stated in an interview that "the Shaolin Soccer comic is 80% movie adaptation with 20% new content."
 This new content includes a backstory about Steel Leg's training in Shaolin before the death of his master, as well as completely rewriting entire sections of the movie.
 For example, in the film a group of bar thugs beat up Sing and Iron Head after listening to their lounge-style tribute to Shaolin kung fu.
-The following day, Sing seeks out the group and uses his Shaolin skills to beat the thugs using a soccer ball.
-Fung sees the brawl and comes up with the idea of fusing kung fu and soccer.
-However, in the comic book, Sing is meditating in the park when he gets hit in the head with a soccer ball.
+The following day, Sing seeks out the group and uses his Shaolin skills to beat the thugs using a football.
+Fung sees the brawl and comes up with the idea of fusing kung fu and football.
+However, in the comic book, Sing is meditating in the park when he gets hit in the head with a football.
 The cocky players mock him and destroy a stone statue of his deceased master.
-Sing proceeds to use the soccer ball as a weapon.
+Sing proceeds to use the football as a weapon.